Jonathangadeaharder/IdeaProjects/Backend/NEXT_REFACTORING_CANDIDATES.md

 ---

-### 3. service_factory.py (386 lines) ⭐ LOW PRIORITY
+### 3. ~~service_factory.py~~ (401 lines) ✅ CLEANED
 **Location**: `services/service_factory.py`
-**Size**: 386 lines
+**Size**: 401 lines (no reduction needed - not a God class)

-**Potential Issues**:
+**Completed**:
-- Factory pattern can get bloated
+- Fixed import errors (VocabularyLookupService → VocabularyQueryService, etc.)
-- May have registration/configuration mixed with creation logic
+- Added missing `get_logging_service` method

-**Recommended Approach**:
+- File is NOT a God class - just a collection of factory methods
-- Split into ServiceRegistry + ServiceFactory
+- No refactoring needed
-- Extract service configuration
+- Status: Imports fixed, tests passing

-- Simplify creation logic
+**Not Refactored**: This file doesn't need refactoring - it's a simple factory pattern with no complex logic or God class patterns.

 ---